image logo

 (7) Business of generation or production or selling electric power,

-(9) Business of operation of a utility service or the operation of a utility business.
+(9) Business of operation of a utility service or the operation of a utility business, or

 This exemption may be claimed by one of two methods: